 If you get weekly or monthly shots on a regular schedule without missing doses, you're less likely to have a serious reaction.

 The possibility of a severe reaction is scary — but you won't be on your own.
-You'll be observed in the doctor's office for up to 30 minutes after each shot, when the most serious reactions usually occur.
+You'll be observed in the doctor's office for 30 minutes after each shot, when the most serious reactions usually occur.
 If you have a severe reaction after you leave, return to your doctor's office or go to the nearest emergency room.

 How you prepare